saikumar003/edgy/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-## Contribution <a id="contributiion"></a>
-This website is my way of showcasing the skills and talents I bring to the table.
-I've taken the lead in crafting this project, so I'm not currently seeking external contributions like pull requests.
-However, I'm definitely open to hearing your suggestions and ideas.
-Feel free to drop me a message using any of the social media platforms I have.
-If you're more of a community person, you can also join the [discussions](https://github.com/catherineisonline/edgy/discussions) and share your thoughts there.
-If you've got the urge to put your own spin on things, you're in luck!
-This project is fork-friendly, so you can take it, modify it, and make it your own.
-Let your creativity flow!
-Thanks for stopping by and checking out what I've put together here.
-I appreciate your interest and look forward to any insights you might have, even as I steer the ship on this project for now.

 ## Dependencies | API | Services used  <a id="dependencies"></a>
 - [HeroIcons](https://heroicons.com/)